Skip to Content

 In a large bowl, whisk together buttermilk and salt until well combined.

-Toss the chicken tender strips in the buttermilk until everything is evenly coated.
-Cover tightly with plastic wrap and place in the fridge.
-Let the chicken marinate for at least 2 hours and up to 24.
+Toss the chicken tender strips in the buttermilk until evenly coated.
+Cover tightly with plastic wrap and place in the fridge to marinate for at least 2 hours and up to 24.

 Step 2:

-When the chicken is done marinating, remove from the buttermilk.
-Using a paper towel, wipe off any excess liquid.
-The chicken pieces should have a thin coating of buttermilk adhering to it.
+When the chicken is done marinating, remove it from the buttermilk.
+Dab off any excess liquid with a paper towel.
+The chicken pieces should have a thin coating of buttermilk.

 Place in the fridge until ready to use.